Decomposition of Differences in Distribution under Sample Selection and the Gender Wage Gap: Evolution of the Gender Wage Gap

 \subsection{Evolution of Labor Earnings}

 Next consider the distributions of actual earnings for participants and the entire population by gender.
-Specifically, I report their means and the value of their 10th, 25th, 50th, 75th and 90th percentiles in Tables~\ref{tab:y1g}-\ref{tab:y2g}.\footnote{The estimates of the decompositions of mean earnings with the Heckman 2-stage estimator are very similar to those found with the QRS estimator.
-These are shown in Figures~\ref{fig:dech1}-\ref{fig:dech2} in Appendix~\ref{app:tabs}.} The actual earnings distribution for participants shows a small decrease in mean earnings for male workers and a slightly larger increase for mean female earnings.
+Specifically, I report their means and the value of their 10th, 25th, 50th, 75th and 90th percentiles in Tables~\ref{tab:y1g}-\ref{tab:y2g}.
+The actual earnings distribution for participants shows a small decrease in mean earnings for male workers and a slightly larger increase for mean female earnings.

-This catch-up, however, masks an increase in the inequality within each gender, as interquantile ranges (IQR) increased both for male and female distributions: the 90-10 IQR increased from 132 to 170 percentage points for men, and from 112 to 158 for women; the 75-25 IQR similarly increased from 69 to 89 and 60 to 82 percentage points for male and female workers, respectively.
+This catch-up, however, masks an increase in the inequality within each gender, as interquantile ranges (IQR) increased both for male and female distributions: the 90-10 IQR increased from 132 to 172 percentage points for men, and from 112 to 158 for women; the 75-25 IQR similarly increased from 69 to 90 and 60 to 82 percentage points for male and female workers, respectively.
 Still, the evolution has been quite heterogeneous across the distributions of earnings.
 For male workers earnings followed a long term decrease for percentiles below the 75th, and a steady increase for those at the top of the distribution; for female workers there has been a gain for those above the 25th percentile, more pronounced at the top.
 Despite this catch-up, there is still a gap in favor of men at all quantiles.

 By construction, earnings at any given quantile are smaller on the distribution for the full population than on that for participants, resulting in a smaller mean for both genders.
 Nonetheless, including non-participants increases the earnings gap.
 Following the increase in female labor participation, this distribution has steadily increased for females, reducing the gap relative to males by a bigger fraction than for the distribution of participants.
 On the other hand, mean earnings for males have oscillated across time following the changes in participation and average earnings for participants.
 Note that the fall in the male participation rate in the last years of the sample has been starker than that of females, prompting a decrease in mean earnings for both genders, along with a decrease of the gap.